Skip to content

 This scene represents a shift from improving human performance to reengineering human biology itself.
 Banner is not trying to optimize the human body, he’s trying to redesign it.

-What makes the moment compelling is his mindset.
-He sees nature not as something to work within, but as something to surpass.
 By studying organisms with unique biological traits, he’s exploring the idea that solutions to human limitations may already exist in nature, just waiting to be extracted and applied.

 At the same time, the scene reveals the danger of that thinking.
 His singular focus and willingness to cross ethical boundaries show how easily the pursuit of progress can turn into obsession.
 The experiment is no longer just about discovery, it becomes about control over evolution itself.